xiaodanlou/Manipulating-Online-Marketplace-of-Ideas/README.md

 ## Notes

 The results in the paper are based on averages across multiple simulation runs.
-To reproduce thoses results, we suggest running the simulations in parallel, for example on a cluster, since they will need a lot of memory and CPU time.
+To reproduce those results, we suggest running the simulations in parallel, for example on a cluster, since they will need a lot of memory and CPU time.